clef/frontend-styleguide/README.md

 ### Syntax

 We use the BEM (block__element--modifier) syntax to name class selectors.
-We should avoid applying styles to IDs.
-We should also avoid targeting descendant selectors.
+Avoid applying styles to IDs and targeting descendant selectors.
 We use hypens to separate two words in the same name space, not camelCasing.
 We should avoid copying or mimic-ing JavaScript syntax for styling, as it can be confusing.

 ```html
 <div class="dashboard">